California Department of Education: History

 In 1967, the state's junior colleges (which had largely developed as extensions of existing high school districts at the local level) were renamed community colleges and organized into a new system called the California Community Colleges, and that system was then authorized to have its own board of governors and systemwide chancellor who would also be independent of the department.

 Since 1967, the department has been focused on regulating and supporting local school districts which directly provide the bulk of K-12 primary and secondary education throughout the state, as well as operating the state's three special schools and three diagnostic centers in support of special education.

 Ethnic studies

-In March of 2021, after four years of development, the State Board of Education unanimously passed a new ethnic studies curriculum.
+In March 2021, after four years of development, the State Board of Education unanimously passed a new ethnic studies curriculum.
 A bill that would have made ethnic studies a high school requirement had been vetoed by California's Governor the previous fall.

-2021 Mathematics Framework
+2023 Mathematics framework

-In response to academic inequity, the department is recommending elimination of accelerated math classes.
-The Framework advises Algebra I be delayed for all students until 9th grade, and that all students take identical math classes until 10th grade.
+Over the past several decades, California's State Board of Education has published a series of guidance documents for mathematics curriculum and instruction, such as the 1997 Math Content Standards for California, the 2010 California Common Core State Standards for Mathematics, and the 2013 and 2023 Mathematics Frameworks An early 2021 draft for the 2023 California Mathematics Framework (CMF) initially recommended a "de-tracking" proposal that would delay all public school offerings of algebra 1 to 9th grade or later, plus the addition of a "data science" pathway.
+Proponents of de-tracking argued that this would place all students in the same math courses for longer.
+Critics of the delay of algebra 1 raised concerns about potential impacts on public-school-student access to calculus.

+Beyond high school course sequencing, the framework also focuses on culturally responsive teaching, data science, and inquiry-based instruction.
+The Board of Education’s guidance offers “big ideas in mathematics” to help students make connections between topics and use math to address real-world problems.
+By emphasizing data science, this framework also aims to prepare students for an increasingly tech-driven world.
+And with cultural responsiveness in mind, educators are encouraged to incorporate students’ cultural and social backgrounds into instruction and curriculum to make content more relevant for all.
+From there, students can apply mathematics to recognize, and fix, social justice issues.

+The framework was advanced in response to rising racial and socioeconomic discrepancies in student achievement and trends in lower U.S. math attainment compared to other advanced countries.
+On July 12, 2023, the Board of Education adopted the framework.